matheusvilano/PyWwise/README.md

 ## Usage

 Getting started with PyWwise is easy, as it exposes only a select amount of modules.
+The first step is always to import `pywwise` and initialize a connection to an instance of Wwise using the factory function `new`.
+After that, you will likely need some imports from `pywwise.types`, `pywwise.enums`, and/or `pywwise.structs`, depending on what WAAPI functions and/or topics you are looking to use.
+PyWwise is fully documented, so each function or topic will let you know what will be needed.

+Since PyWwise is entirely based on WAAPI and the [`waapi-client`](https://pypi.org/project/waapi-client/) package, you may use the official [Wwise Authoring API Reference](https://www.audiokinetic.com/en/library/edge/?source=SDK&id=waapi_index.html), which is maintained by Audiokinetic.
+Their documentation provides a complete list of functions and topics which are all supported and reflected by PyWwise.

+## Modules

-## Module: `pywwise`
+### Initialization: `pywwise`
 This is where the factory function `new` exists; this functions establishes a connection with an instance of Wwise.
 When working with a single connection, the PyWwise convention is to name the connection "ak".
 Here is a simple example: